Tatoli

-Tatoli, formerly known as Timor-Leste News Agency (Agência Noticiosa de Timor-Leste (ANTIL)), is the official state run news agency of East Timor.
+Tatoli, formerly known as Timor-Leste News Agency (Agência Noticiosa de Timor-Leste (ANTIL)), is the official state run news agency of Timor-Leste.
 It was launched on 27 July 2016.
 The word "Tatoli" is Tetum in origin, and means "to entrust someone (something/a message) to be passed on; passing on (something/a message) for someone".

 In 2012, it was announced that Portuguese news agency Lusa would carry out a feasibility study into the creation of an East Timorese news agency.
 In 2013, Lusa presented a proposal for a suitable Portuguese-Timorese operating partnership.
 The establishment of an East Timorese news agency was flagged in the Government Program in March 2015, and approved by the Council of Ministers on 3 February 2016.